 January 13: Ellsworth Kelly comes to the Cullen Sculpture Garden to install Houston Triptych, 1986, a formal response to Henri Matisse's Backs and to Noguchi's design.
 The triptych is placed on the west wall of the garden as the first work commissioned for the space.

-To celebrate the ten-year anniversary, the museum publishes a catalogue on the Cullen Sculpture Garden.
+To celebrate the 10-year anniversary, the Museum publishes a catalogue on the Cullen Sculpture Garden.

-The MFAH celebrates the Cullen Sculpture Garden's twenty year anniversary and publishes a new book about the garden, Isamu Noguchi: A Sculpture for Sculpture.
+The MFAH celebrates the Cullen Sculpture Garden's 20-year anniversary and publishes a new book about the garden, Isamu Noguchi: A Sculpture for Sculpture.